exercism/c/concepts/pointers/about.md

 int* my_ptr1, my_ptr2_that_is_really_an_int;
 ```

-does not declare two pointers to an int, but declares a pointer to an int, and an int.
+does not declare two pointers to an `int`, but declares a pointer to an `int`, and an `int`.
-To declare two pointers to an int would be like so
+To declare two pointers to an `int` would be like so

 ```c
 int *my_ptr1, *my_ptr2;